PA Server Monitor: What it Does

 PA Server Monitor monitors event logs, disk space, running services, web page content, SNMP object values, log files, processes, ping response time, directory quotas, changed files and directories.
 Equipped to monitor thousands of servers/devices from a single installation, and more via satellite monitoring services.

-It has extensive reporting to get status reports for servers/devices, group summaries, uptime and historic stats, providing actions and alerts by customizable email, SMS and other types of notifications, and suppression and escalation of certain notifications.
+It has extensive reporting to get status reports for servers/devices, group summaries, uptime and historical stats, providing actions and alerts by customizable email, SMS and other types of notifications, and suppression and escalation of certain notifications.
 It can also automatically restart services and run custom scripts.

 Other capabilities include satellite monitoring of remote offices/locations across firewalls and/or across the internet without a VPN, agentless server monitoring and a bulk config feature to speed changes across many servers/devices.

 Alerts in PA Server Monitor can use event suppression to cut down on false alerts, event deduplication system to further remove noise, and event escalation to give alerts increasing visibility as a problem persists for longer.
 Alert Reminders can also be used to make sure problems don't get forgotten about.